pavt/egad/documentation/replication-package.md

 ##### 2.2.1 Minimal replication

 - Using the *minimal running example* narrative.
-- In this case we provide the [6-repositories.zip](https://github.com/pavt/egad/blob/main/dataset/6-repositories.zip) file (~63 MB), to get all the repos into your local directory.
+- In this case we provide the [6-repositories.zip](https://github.com/pavt/egad/blob/main/dataset/6-repositories.zip) file (~63 MB), to get 6 repositories into your local directory.

 ##### 2.2.2 Full replication

 - Using the *as in the companion paper* narrative.
-- In this case we provide the [script](https://github.com/pavt/egad/blob/main/dataset/script/clone_all.sh) and [repos.txt](https://github.com/pavt/egad/blob/main/dataset/script/repos-https.txt) files, to clone all the repos into your local directory.
+- In this case we provide the [script](https://github.com/pavt/egad/blob/main/dataset/script/clone_all.sh) and [repos.txt](https://github.com/pavt/egad/blob/main/dataset/script/repos-https.txt) files, to clone all the repositories into your local directory.

 ### 3 Access to the Sticky Commits narrative

 Once you've loaded the Egad project:

 1. Go to [Lepiter in GT](https://github.com/pavt/egad/blob/main/images/lepiter.png).
-2. Select one of the narratives: (i) *minimal running example*, and (ii) *as in the companion paper*.
+2. Select one of the narratives: (i) *minimal running example*, or (ii) *as in the companion paper*.